vcourrier/gcvae/README.md

 - src/mnist_data_loader.py: Handles data loading and preprocessing of the mnist-SVHN dataset.

-- src/models.py: Defines the VAE_GMM neural network architecture.
+- src/models.py: Defines the GCVAE architecture.

 - src/trainer.py: Contains the pretrain and train loops and the loss functions.